 On the plus side, that means you can eat it straight from the freezer and not wait for it to thaw for a few minutes like traditional homemade ice cream.

-Bonus recipe: Add a few scoops to a blender, pour in some leftover stout, and enjoy your boozy milkshake.
+Bonus recipe: Add a few scoops to a blender, pour in some leftover beer, and enjoy your boozy milkshake.

 Yield: 1 pint